 To enquire about recruiting i-Kiribati workers through the PLS, contact the OEU by email (firstname.lastname@example.org) or phone (+686 750 21097).

 All candidates in the work-ready pool have received English training.
 Their fitness has also been assessed, and they have been deemed fit and ready for the specific jobs for which they are applying.

 The Australian Government has two visa schemes available for i-Kiribati nationals to work in Australia.

-The Pacific Labour Scheme (PLS) enables citizens of Kiribati to take up low-skilled and semi-skilled work in rural and regional Australia for one to three years.
+The Pacific Labour Scheme (PLS) enables citizens of Kiribati to take up low-skilled and semi-skilled work in rural and regional Australia for one to 3 years.

-For more information about the SWP or the PLS, contact the Overseas Employment Unit (OEU) of the Ministry of Employment and Human Resources by email (email@example.com) or by phone (+686 750 21097).
+For more information about the SWP or the PLS, please email the Senior Labour Officer at the Overseas Employment Unit of the Ministry of Employment and Human Resources at (email@example.com).
+You can also phone (+686 75021068) or (+686 75021018).

 Candidates will receive training in English, be assessed as physically fit for the purpose, and receive a comprehensive pre-departure briefing before departing Kiribati.
 If candidates require fitness training, they are advised to pursue training and they can then reapply.

 To register for the Seasonal Worker Programme or the Pacific Labour Scheme, an applicant from Kiribati must:

 It is free to join the Seasonal Worker Programme and the Pacific Labour Scheme.